theKashey/kashe/README.md

 # kashe

-A controllable, safe, and universal memoization library for JavaScript and TypeScript. `kashe` is built on the principles of **weak memoization**, offering a robust solution for modern applications.
+A controllable, safe, and universal **data derivation** library for JavaScript and TypeScript. `kashe` is built on the principles of **weak memoization**, offering a robust solution for modern applications.
+It's a tool to **derive data from data**.
 It addresses common challenges in memoization, such as memory leaks, cross-request safety, and test predictability, while providing advanced features like cache slicing, TTL, and per-request isolation.

-- **Memory safe**: Uses WeakMap to prevent memory leaks
+- **Memory safe**: Uses WeakMap to store data and prevent memory leaks.
-- **Per-request isolation**: Cache slicing with `resolver` option
+- **Per-request isolation**: Cache _slicing_ with `resolver` option.
-- **Advanced control**: TTL with `serializer`, LRU cache limits, and more
+- **Advanced control**: TTL with `serializer`, LRU cache limits, and more.
-- **Universal**: Works in browsers, Node.js, SSR, and test environments
+- **Universal**: Works in browsers, Node.js, SSR, and test environments.

----
+- **Modern**: Written in TypeScript, with full ESM and CJS support, and extensive generics.

 ## Quick Start